hemantgit/training-fe-module-02/feed-service-module/README.md

 # Backbase Training Exercises

-## Portal Frontend - Module 2: Widget Extras
+## Portal Frontend - Module 2: Feed Service

 An Apache Camel service allowing you to retrieve and transform XML data from a remote RSS feed.